-The Bonneville cutthroat trout (BCT) is the only subspecies of cutthroat native to the historic Lake Bonneville basin of Utah, Wyoming, Idaho, and Nevada.
-Pure-strain BCT are rare throughout their historic range but several Utah populations exist in Bear Lake and Strawberry Reservoir.
-BCT have been petitioned twice for federal listing under the Endangered Species Act in 1992 and 1998.
-In both cases the U.S. Fish and Wildlife Service found the species not warranted for federal protection.
-Major threats to BCT include habitat loss or alteration, predation by and competition with nonnative fishes, and hybridization with nonnative fishes including rainbow trout.
-Because of this BCT have a State of Utah (1997) and Range-wide (2000) Conservation Agreement and Strategy developed to further cooperation toward protection of the species.
+The Bonneville cutthroat trout (BCT) is a subspecies of cutthroat native to the historic Lake Bonneville basin of Utah, Wyoming, Idaho, and Nevada.
+Pure-strain Bonneville cutthroat are rare throughout their historic range but several Utah populations exist in Bear Lake and Strawberry Reservoir.
+Major threats to Bonneville cutthroat include habitat loss or alteration, predation by and competition with nonnative fishes, and hybridization with nonnative fishes including rainbow trout.
 Recent genetic studies conducted by UDWR indicate that BCT in the Project Area have a very low level of hybridization.
 Because of these numerous threats this cutthroat subspecies is included on the Utah Sensitive Species List (UDWR 2014).
 Bonneville cutthroat trout is also the Utah state fish.

-BCT primarily eat insects, but large individuals have been known to also eat other fish.
+Bonneville cutthroat trout primarily eat insects, but large individuals have been known to also eat other fish.
 Like most cutthroat trout, this subspecies spawns in streams over gravel substrate in the spring.
-BCT can be found in a variety of habitat types ranging from high elevation mountain streams and lakes to low elevation grassland streams but can also be found in natural lakes, such as Bear Lake, or in reservoirs.
-Within each different habitat type, BCT require a functional stream riparian zone which provides structure, cover, shade, and bank stability plus crucial spawning habitat.
+The Bonneville cutthroat can be found in a variety of habitat types ranging from high elevation mountain streams and lakes to low elevation grassland streams but can also be found in natural lakes, such as Bear Lake, or in reservoirs.
+Within each different habitat type, Bonneville cutthroat require a functional stream riparian zone which provides structure, cover, shade, and bank stability plus crucial spawning habitat.
 During a study in 2011 and 2012, UDWR marked several BCT downstream of Weber dam (Matt McKell - pers. comm.
 2015).
 The UDWR has also placed PIT tag antennas at eight of the tributaries upstream of Weber dam to detect movement into and out of those tributaries.

-In 2013, seven individual BCT were detected upstream of the dam in tributaries and, in 2014, 20 of those marked fish exhibited a similar upstream migration pattern indicating the first documented presence of a fluvial strain of BCT in the lower Weber River.
+In 2013, seven individual BCT were detected upstream of the dam in tributaries and, in 2014, twenty of those marked fish exhibited a similar upstream migration pattern indicating the first documented presence of a fluvial strain of BCT in the lower Weber River.
 Fluvial-type BCT reside in a major river much of the year, but annually migrate to smaller tributaries to spawn.
 Current information among regional biologists is that there is only one other known fluvial population of BCT, found in the Bear River system in southeastern Idaho.
-Through tagging and monitoring, 28 BCT have been shown to navigate upstream past Weber dam; based on the timing of the documented movements, there is some thought that the migrating fish are travelling through the low-flow sluice gate.
-However, there is no evidence available to show the precise path taken by these fish moving upstream past the dam.
+Based on the timing of the documented movements, there is some thought that the migrating fish are travelling through the low flow sluice gate but there is no evidence available to prove or disprove that hypothesis.